magepages/mpdocs/docs/order-export/index.md

 ![how to configure](https://i.imgur.com/HPLYLTv.png)

-### Admin can export the profile by 4 ways:
+### Admins can export the profile by 4 ways:

-- 1. Manual: Go to `Manage Profiles > Edit Profile`, Click `Generate`.
+1. Manual: Go to `Manage Profiles > Edit Profile`, Click `Generate`.
 After the file is generated, go to `Donwload link` to download file
-- 2. Cron: Profile is generated based on Cron: After a long time, profile will auto-generate the file content.
+2. Cron: Profile is generated based on Cron: After a long time, profile will auto-generate the file content.
 After refresh, go to `Download link` to download file
-- 3. Quick Export: Easy to export quickly order/invoice/memo/shipment in `Sales > Order/Invoice/Memo/Shipment`
+3. Quick Export: Easy to export quickly order/invoice/memo/shipment in `Sales > Order/Invoice/Memo/Shipment`
-- 4. Command: Use the command: `php bin/magento orderexport:generate`.
+4. Command: Use the command: `php bin/magento orderexport:generate`.
 After the profile is generated the content, go to `Download link` to download file

 ### 1. Configuration